1) How long has CCSAR been around?

 6) What kind of fundraising do you do?

-The team raises an average of $20,000 – $25,000 per year to maintain or replace gear and to pay for training.
+The team raises funds every year to maintain or replace gear, pay for training, purchase vehicles and improve our facilities.
 We do this through local fundraising and grants.
+We also have capital campaigns to raise funds for specialized equipment.

 Our team members do all the fundraising work.
 Since we are 100% volunteer, this means that donations pay for equipment and training, not fundraising costs.